sugrob/composer-assets-installer/README.md

 }
 ```

 Now everything is ready to connect the new repository to your project.
-Only what you need is describe it in target project composer configuratuin.
+Only what you need is describe it in target project composer configuratuion.
 Here is an example of a minimal **composer.json**:
 ```
 {
     "name": "vendor/project-name",